openpolicedata/openpolicedata/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/openpolicedata/opd-examples/HEAD)

 # OpenPoliceData
-OpenPoliceData is a pandas-based Python package for police data analysis that provides easy access to incident-level data from police departments around the United States for traffic stops, pedestrian stops, use of force, and other types of police interactions.
+OpenPoliceData is a Python package that provides easy access to 276 (and growing) incident-level open datasets from police departments around the United States.
+Datasets include traffic stops, use of force, officer-involved shootings, complaints, and other types of police interactions.

+Users request data by department name and type of data, and the data is returned as a pandas DataFrame.
+There is no need to manually find the data online or to know how to work with open data APIs (ArcGIS, Socrata, etc.).

 ![alt text](https://github.com/openpolicedata/opd-data/blob/main/OPD_Datasets_Map.png?raw=true)